trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 You should see a message displayed indicating the key was successfully saved to OnlyKey.

-{% include callout.html content="**Step 6.** Paste the copied private key into the RSA Private Key box.
+{% include callout.html content="**Step 6.** Paste the copied private key into the RSA Private Key box  again.
 Ensure *slot 2* is selected, the same passphrase you used with Keybase is entered as passphrase, and *Set as signature key* is selected.
 When finished select Save to OnlyKey" type="default" %}

 {% include callout.html content="**Step 5.** Select Subkey 2 and save" type="default" %}